-Also from Rome, you can take the train to Salerno and then local buses to your town of choice or the regional train to Vietri sul mare, then local buses from there.
+Also from Rome, you can take the fast train to Salerno and then local buses to your town of choice or, in summer, the ferry.

 From Naples airport, you need to make your way to the local train station and catch the Circumvesuviana train to Sorrento and then the bus to your town of choice